dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 To manage the database structure of our application and to keep it synced with the entities that compose our system, we will use Liquibase.
 What is great about this tool is that it supports a wide variety of languages to manage the schema.
 For example, we can define and refactor the database by using XML, YAML, JSON, and SQL formats.
 What it is even greater is that Spring Boot provides a great support for Liquibase as we will see in this section.

+{% include tweet_quote.html quote_text="Liquibase facilitates database migrations on Spring Boot applications." %}

-Enough said, let's focus on solving our problem.
+Enough said, let's focus on solving the problem.
 First of all, we need to configure the database connection on our Spring Boot application.
 Spring Boot will provide this configuration both for JPA/Hibernate and for Liquibase.
-The properties to communicate with the database will be set on the `./src/main/resources/application.properties`:
+The properties to communicate with the database will be set in the `./src/main/resources/application.properties` file:

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost/questionmarks